 Richard “Skip” Daly

-Over the next few months, I will share my vision for the future of Nevada and the stark difference between the previous incumbent and me, particularly on education and its importance to the future economic well-being of our state.
+Over the next few months, I will share my vision for the future of Nevada highlighting my record and the stark differences between me and my opponent, particularly on education and its importance to the future economic well-being of our state.
 As a lifelong resident of Northern Nevada, I have a long history of involvement in our community and a record of getting things done to improve the lives of real people.